-Bluetooth is a popular method of wirelessly transferring data between two devices such as your phone and your headphones, your media player and a speaker, or your iPad and a keyboard.
-It’s one of the most widely used wireless technology in the world, according to Suke Jawanda, chief marketing officer for the Bluetooth Special Interest Group.
-He says about 2.5 billion Bluetooth products will ship this year alone, and that number will likely double within the next four years.
+Bluetooth is a popular method of wirelessly transferring data between two devices, such as your phone and your headphones, your media player and a speaker, or your iPad and a keyboard.
+It’s one of the most widely used wireless technology in the world, according to the Bluetooth Special Interest Group.
+More than 4.6 billion Bluetooth products are expected to ship this year alone, and that number will likely increase to more than 6 billion per year by 2024.

 Why Bluetooth pairings fail

 Devices also come with specific Bluetooth profiles.
 If Bluetooth is the common language connecting devices, you can think of a profile as a dialect associated with a certain use.
-For example, you probably aren't going to be able to connect a mouse and a camera because a camera doesn’t support the Human Interface Device Profile.
-But if both a mobile phone and a wireless headset support the Hands-Free Profile, you should be able to pair them.
+For example, you probably aren't going to be able to connect a mouse and your car because your car doesn’t support the Human Interface Device Profile.
+But a phone and a wireless headset should both support the Hands-Free Profile, you should be able to pair them.

 If you’re not sure how to pair a device, refer to its user guide; you can usually find one by searching online.